raappid/template-web-app-basic/README.md

+#### About
-This is a basic starter template for getting quick start on full featured web application written in [Typescript](https://www.typescriptlang.org/index.html) and using [Webpack](https://webpack.js.org/).
+- This is a basic starter template for getting quick start on full featured web application written in [Typescript](https://www.typescriptlang.org/index.html) and using [Webpack](https://webpack.js.org/).
+- This template also include full Software Development Lifecycle support.
+Which means you can quickly develop, test and deploy your application to production

 #### How to use this template